RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/python-labs/python-lab-4.md

 # Python Lab: List, tuple, dictionary

 ## Objective
 In Python, string and numeric data types are often used in groups called collections.
-In this lab we learn about three such collections that Python supports.
+In this lab we learn about three such collections that Python supports: list, tuple, and dictionary
-- Use the list data type<br>
-- Use the tuple data type<br>
-- Use the dictionary data type<br>

 ## Steps Taken
 1. Logged into AWS Management Console